aportelli/Hadrons-doc/docs/mdistil.md

 #### pMode::inputSolve

-In this mode the perambulators are reconstructed from a `fullSolve` by smearing the sink with a potentially different number of Laplacian eigenvectors, instead of using a solver.
+In this mode the perambulators are reconstructed from a `fullSolve` (read from `Hadrons` environment) by smearing the sink with a potentially different number of Laplacian eigenvectors, instead of using a solver.
 The input `nVec` specifies the number Laplacian eigenvectors to smear the sink, which of course needs to be less or equal the original number present at the source.

 ### Parameters